Operating a motorcycle requires a whole new set of safety skills to avoid a mishap or collision.

 SSM has developed a new motorcycle training course for three-wheeled motorcycle riders.
 This is an 8-hour course that provides safety information and practical hands-on training.

 Students must provide their own motorcycle, vehicle registration, a safety certificate and pass an inspection before the course begins.
 This course is restricted to Trikes and Spyders.
 Contact us for alternate arrangements if you cannot provide your own three-wheeled motorcycle.

 This course is designed to give motorcyclists with riding experience a review of the fundamentals of motorcycle handling and control that every competent rider needs to know and practice.
 It also provides motorcyclists with no formal training the opportunity to take a short program to improve on existing skills.

-Safety Services Manitoba has introduced two re-testing options for students who complete the 21-hour or 8-hour motorcycle programs but fail the final test.
+Safety Services Manitoba has introduced two re-testing options for students who complete the Gearing Up or Basic motorcycle programs but fail the final test.
 You must arrange your re-test within 30 days of completing the course.

 Re-Test only – $50